-Annual grants of equity-based awards to the NEOs, other senior executive officers and the rest of the Company's eligible employees are made at the January meeting of the Compensation Committee.
-However, specific grants may be made at other regular meetings, to recognize the promotion of an employee, a change in responsibility or a specific achievement.
-The exercise price for all stock options granted to executive officers and other employees is the average of the high and low trading price of the Schlumberger common stock on the NYSE on the date of grant, which has been Schlumberger's practice for many years.
-The Board and the Compensation Committee have the discretion to grant equity awards with different vesting schedules as they deem necessary.
+Important Factors in Understanding Schlumberger's Stock Options vesting schedules as they deem necessary.
+Options granted to executive officers and other employees is the average of the high and low trading price of the Schlumberger common stock on the NYSE on the date of grant, which has been Schlumberger's practice for many years.
+The Board and the Compensation Committee have the discretion to grant equity awards with different